I tried CRUDing the new S3 Annotations feature and performing cross-search with Annotation Table + Athena

 Summary

-We operated S3 Annotations using boto3 and the AWS CLI, and confirmed Put / Get / List / Delete of Annotations, as well as cross-search using Annotation Table + Athena.
-With boto3 1.43.31 / botocore 1.43.31 and AWS CLI v2.35.6 used in this verification, the Annotation CRUD operations covered in this article could be executed.
+We performed Put / Get / List / Delete operations for Annotations and cross-object searches using Annotation Table + Athena, all via boto3 and AWS CLI.
+With boto3 1.43.31 / botocore 1.43.31 and AWS CLI v2.35.6 used in this verification, we were able to execute the Annotation CRUD operations covered in this article.

-Additionally, by enabling the Annotation Table, we were able to query the saved annotations via SQL from Athena.
+Additionally, by enabling the Annotation Table, we were able to query saved annotations via SQL from Athena.
 For annotations saved as JSON strings, it was also possible to search using internal fields as conditions with json_extract_scalar.